Common Symptoms of Depression

 Steps to Manage Depression

 Mild depressive symptoms may be relieved by several counseling sessions to investigate causes and increase coping skills.
 More serious depression may require longer-term counseling and medication to address more severe symptoms.
-If you think you may be struggling with depression, contact the Office of Counseling Services for a full assessment.
+If you think you may be struggling with depression, contact the Office of Counseling Services for an appointment.
 If you are having thoughts of suicide, please follow the instructions on the Crisis Situations and Emergencies page.